daswass/ha-podcast-index/README.md

 **Parameters**:

 - `entity_id`: The media player entity to play the episode on
-- `search_term`: The search term to find the podcast
+- `search_term`: The search term or podcast ID to find the podcast (numeric values are treated as PodcastIndex podcast IDs)

 **Example**: